-A cutting-edge procedure called seed localization is improving patient satisfaction at The Dubin Breast Center of the Tisch Cancer Institute at The Mount Sinai Medical Center.
+A cutting-edge procedure called seed localization is improving patient satisfaction at The Dubin Breast Center of the Tisch Cancer Institute at Mount Sinai.
 In patients undergoing lumpectomy, a tiny radioactive seed is guided into the breast and implanted at the site of the tumor.
 The seed allows surgeons to better target and remove small breast cancer tumors.
 This procedure is only available at a few centers in the country since its implementation involves significant coordination between a specialized team of breast surgeons and operating room (OR) personnel, radiologists, nuclear medicine physicians and pathologists.

 Prior to the development and implementation of seed localization, targeting small tumors could only be done with a procedure called needle localization.
 In this pre-surgical procedure a wire is guided to the site of the tumor using advanced imaging technology.
 Because the wire protrudes from the skin, this procedure was always performed on the day of surgery and remained in place until removed at surgery.

 "Thankfully, with mammography and our advanced imaging techniques, we are detecting tumors that are smaller and earlier than ever before," said Elisa Port, MD, FACS, Chief of Breast Surgery and Co-Director of the Dubin Breast Center.
 "Seed localization is another, more patient-friendly tool to specifically target the cancer and minimize the amount of time a patient spends in the hospital and in preparation on the day of surgery."

 About the Breast Seed Localization Procedure